ken0nek/SwiftMeasurement/README.md

 The best way to deal with Measurements and Units in Swift.

-Measurements and Units are newly introduced in iOS 10.
+Measurements and Units are introduced in iOS 10.
 * [Measurements and Units - WWDC 2016 - Videos - Apple Developer](https://developer.apple.com/videos/play/wwdc2016/238/)

+## Features

+- Support for all units declared in the Foundation framework
+- Easy conversion between different units
+- Simple and intuitive API for working with measurements

 ## Usage